Keyfactor/remote-file-orchestrator/README.md

 **RFKDB Certificate Store Type**
 **************************************

 The RFKDB store type can be used to manage IBM Key Database Files (KDB) files.
-The IBM utility, GSKCAPICMD, is used to read and write certificates from and to the target store and is therefore required to be installed on the server where the Keyfactor Orchestrator Service is installed, and its location MUST be in the system $Path.
+The IBM utility, GSKCAPICMD, is used to read and write certificates from and to the target store and is therefore required to be installed on the server where each KDB certificate store being managed resides, and its location MUST be in the system $Path.

 Use cases supported:
 1. One-to-many trust entries - A single certificate without a private key in a certificate store.
 Each certificate identified with a custom alias or certificate thumbprint.